ayajuki1992/Autonopedia/README.md

 # Autonopedia

-Autonopedia - Autonomous robot encyclopedia (University Website Project) Autonopedia is a website that I am making for my University's Website Design & Development module.
+**Autonopedia** is a personal project for my University's Website Design & Development module.
+It's an encyclopedia dedicated to autonomous robots, and I’m using it to practice web development skills.

-Uploading it to GitHub for fun and also for version control.
-I've never used it before.

-Also, totally a newbie to HTML/CSS/JS, so please excuse the horrid programming, tips/hints appreciated!
+I’m uploading it to GitHub for version control and to get feedback.
+This is my first time using GitHub, and I’m new to HTML, CSS, and JavaScript, so the code might not be perfect.
+Any tips or suggestions are welcome!